Luca-Elias-Schaefer/Arvato-Customer-Segmentation/README.md

 from sklearn.neural_network import MLPClassifier from sklearn.ensemble import GradientBoostingClassifier

+## Datasets
-2) The following datasets provided by Arvato were used:
+The datasets were provided by Arvato Finacial Solutions.

 azdias.csv
 customers.csv